NYSF partners are vital to the success of the organisation and our program delivery

 The NYSF acknowledges the financial and in kind support of all of our funding partners and thanks them for their commitment to the development of Australia's future.
 If you would like to find out more about how to become a partner please click here.

 Our major funding partner is Lockheed Martin Australia.
-Lockheed Martin, headquartered in Bethesda, Maryland in the USA, is a global security and aerospace company that employs approximately 125,000 people worldwide and is principally engaged in the research, design, development, manufacture, integration and sustainment of advanced technology systems, products and services.
+Lockheed Martin, headquartered in the USA, is a global security and aerospace company that employs approximately 125,000 people worldwide.
+The company is principally engaged in the research, design, development, manufacture and integration of advanced technology systems, products and services.

 Since then, this founding relationship has grown into an extensive partnership with the Australian Department of Defence, national security agencies and local industry spanning the air, land, maritime, information technology, and space domains.
 Lockheed Martin has also expanded in civil business areas, such as information technology, transport and logistics and energy.

 Rotary is the Founding Partner of the NYSF, and every year Rotarians continue to support the Year 12 Program through promoting the opportunity in local communities, managing applications and selections of students, and assisting with funding or fund-raising for student fees to attend the Year 12 Program.
 Rotarians also volunteer during the Year 12 Program in January.
-It is estimated that more than 20,000 volunteer hours are contributed to the NYSF by Rotarians every year.
+We estimate that Rotarians contribute more than 20,000 volunteer hours to the NYSF every year.

 Our host universities are The Australian National University, which has been an NYSF Year 12 Program and National Science Teachers Summer School (NSTSS) host for many years.